paulstraw/bbn-code-of-conduct/README.md

 * Unwelcome sexual attention
 * Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
 * Continued one-on-one communication after requests to cease
-* Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other Does Not Compute community members or other vulnerable people from intentional abuse
+* Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other Booster's Big Neighborhood community members or other vulnerable people from intentional abuse
 * Publication of non-harassing private communication

 ## Reporting

-If you are being harassed by a member of the Does Not Compute community, notice that someone else is being harassed, or have any other concerns, please contact one of the Does Not Compute hosts in Slack.
+If you are being harassed by a member of the Booster's Big Neighborhood community, notice that someone else is being harassed, or have any other concerns, please contact one of the Booster's Big Neighborhood community leaders in Slack.
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

-This code of conduct applies to Does Not Compute-sponsored spaces, but if you are being harassed by a member of the Does Not Compute community outside our spaces, we still want to know about it.
-We will take all good-faith reports of harassment by Does Not Compute community members seriously.
+This code of conduct applies to Booster's Big Neighborhood-sponsored spaces, but if you are being harassed by a member of the Booster's Big Neighborhood community outside our spaces, we still want to know about it.
+We will take all good-faith reports of harassment by Booster's Big Neighborhood community members seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The abuse team reserves the right to exclude people from the Does Not Compute community based on their past behavior, including behavior outside Does Not Compute spaces and behavior towards people who are not in the Does Not Compute community.
+The abuse team reserves the right to exclude people from the Booster's Big Neighborhood community based on their past behavior, including behavior outside Booster's Big Neighborhood spaces and behavior towards people who are not in the Booster's Big Neighborhood community.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
-The Does Not Compute hosts are not here to explain power differentials or other basic social justice concepts to you.
+The Booster's Big Neighborhood community leaders are not here to explain power differentials or other basic social justice concepts to you.
 Reports intended to silence legitimate criticism may be deleted without response.

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
-At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of Does Not Compute members or the general public.
+At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of Booster's Big Neighborhood community members or the general public.
 We will not name harassment victims without their affirmative consent.

 ## Consequences

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the Does Not Compute hosts may take any action they deem appropriate, up to and including expulsion from all Does Not Compute spaces and identification of the participant as a harasser to other Does Not Compute community members or the general public.
+If a participant engages in harassing behavior, the Booster's Big Neighborhood community leaders may take any action they deem appropriate, up to and including expulsion from all Booster's Big Neighborhood spaces and identification of the participant as a harasser to other Booster's Big Neighborhood community members or the general public.

 ## Adopt a code of conduct in your community